-Happy Valentines Day everybody!!!!!
+Happy Valentines Day!
 I hope your day is filled with love and laughter.
-I love traditions.
-I am that person who has a hard time letting go of traditions even if they are silly or outdated!
-However, I happen to love my families’ Valentine’s Day traditions, so today I thought I would share them with you!
+We love traditions in my family.
+I am that person who has a hard time letting go of traditions, even if they are silly or outdated!
+I especially cherish the Valentine’s Day traditions that my Mom and Dad shared with me and my siblings.
+I’ve carried them on with my own family, and today I thought I would share them with you!

-1) Fancy Shmancy Family Valentine’s Dinner: In my house growing up Valentine’s was always to celebrate those you loved, not just your sweetheart and I love that!
-Every year my mom would put on a fun and festive Family Valentine’s Dinner.
+Valentine’s Day in our home was a holiday to celebrate those you loved, not just your sweetheart.
+I love that!
+Every year my mom would put on a fun and festive family Valentine’s Dinner.
 It usually took place day before or the day after Valentines so my parents could still go out on the 14th.
-We set the table using our best china, and had a “course” meal, meaning lots of courses, haha.
-I have continued this tradition with my little family.
+We would set the table using our best dishes and had a three or four-course meal.

-3.)
-Also along with our dinner everyone has a little Valentine’s gift to open.
-My gifts for my kids this year were both under $5.00, but it makes dinner fun to have a little gift to open.
+Along with our dinner everyone gets a little Valentine’s Day gift to open.
+My gifts for my kids this year were both under $5, I’m spending a lot, but it adds an element of fun.

-4.)
-On actual Valentine’s day my dad sent all his girls (I have two beautiful sisters) roses at school.
+Growing up, my dad always sent my sisters and me roses at school on Valentine’s Day.
 I loved this.
-Tons of girls got gifts/roses/whatever from their boyfriends and some years I did too, but I loved knowing that I would always be getting roses from my very first Valentine.
-We plan to carry this tradition on with Nora and any other daughters.
-Also, Luke and other boys will get chocolates at school, because boys need love too!
+A lot of girls got gifts and flowers from their boyfriends, and some years I did too, but I loved knowing that I would always be getting roses from my very first Valentine.
+We plan to carry this tradition on with Nora.
+Our boys will get chocolates school, because boys need love too!

-5.)
 Super cheesy, but Bryce and I always either write a poem or draw a picture in the cards that we get one another.
-It is interesting that I can hardly remember a single gift he’s given me on Valentine’s, but I cherish those cards and save them in a special book.
+It is interesting that I can hardly remember a single gift he’s given me on Valentine’s Day, but I cherish those cards and save them in a special book.

 That’s basically it!
 They are all simple, sweet, and make every Valentine’s memorable and fun.
 As my kids get older I look forward to making mailboxes, Valentine’s and treats to deliver to neighbors.
 What are your favorite Valentine’s traditions?
 I would love to hear them!